Kratom Guides

 If two or more compounds require the same enzymes for metabolism, it can slow the process down.
 If there’s too much competition, the active ingredients can begin to build up in the body.
 The effects may last longer than you expect or act too strongly on the body — leading to side effects.

 Care should also be taken with drugs with a narrow therapeutic index — such as warfarin.
 The difference between a dose that’s effective compared to doses that are potentially dangerous is very small.
-Even slight alterations in how this drug is metabolized by the body can lead to more serious problems.
+Even slight alterations in how the body metabolizes this drug can lead to more serious problems.

 The bottom line here is that you can mix kratom with other medications — but you should always speak with your doctor first to make sure it’s safe.
 They may choose to alter your dose of medicines or advise you to take kratom at least 2 hours apart from your other medications.

-Kratom has many health benefits — but nothing compares to its ability to stop the pain.
+Kratom has many health benefits — but nothing compares to its ability to stop pain.

 Other compounds in kratom reduce the chances of serious side effects and addiction — which are major problems with prescription pain management techniques today.